Owner Role Guide

 The Owner role is designed around oversight, not execution overhead.
 GoalPath surfaces what needs the Owner's attention instead of requiring the Owner to go looking for it.

 Delivered milestones appear on the dashboard, waiting for acceptance.
 Highlights flag blockers and questions.
 Forecast charts show when a milestone is trending toward a missed date before the date arrives.
-The alignment meeting is structured so the Owner can walk in, run the meeting, and walk out with decisions made, without needing to manually compile status from the team beforehand.
+Ceremonies are structured so the Owner can show up, contribute business context, make decisions, and leave with clarity, without needing to manually compile status from the team beforehand.

 The goal is to give the Owner enough signal to make good decisions, without burying them in execution detail.